charliecalvert/CloudNotes/Assignments/React/ReactBasics.md

 Now compile and run as shown earlier.

 ## js-beautify

+Don't do this section.
+We will use prettier instead.

 The file is called .jsbeautifyrc.
 The first option shown below tells js-beautify to leave JSX alone, the second tells it to leave import statements alone when they contain inline curly braces: import { ReactBasics } from '../ReactBasics.js';